Civil Rights Litigation

 Overview

-The U.S. continues to confront its history of oppression with racial disparities in areas such as education, employment, housing, and justice.
-Mass incarceration and unequal sentencing remain prevalent.
-Our firm helps individuals seek justice and compensation for these injustices.
+The United States, a beacon of democracy rooted in principles of justice, freedom, and equality, continues to grapple with its history of oppression.
+Persistent racial disparities in education, employment, housing, and justice, coupled with mass incarceration and unequal sentencing, remain prevalent.
+Our firm helps those affected seek justice and compensation.

 The prison-industrial complex profits from incarceration, paying inmates as little as $0.12 an hour.